| aa | a type of lava. |

 | lowland | an area of land lying lower than the adjacent country. |

-| lowveld | the lower altitude areas of the eastern Transvaal. |
+| lowveld | (Afrikaans) the lower altitude areas of the eastern Transvaal. |

-| maar | a volcanic crater without a cone, usually filled by a lake > MAARS or MAARE. |
+| maar | (Ger.) a volcanic crater without a cone, usually filled by a lake. |

-| machair | a low-lying sandy beach, esp. in the Hebrides. |
+| machair | (Gaelic) a low-lying sandy beach, esp in the Hebrides. |

-| magma | molten or partially molten rock material > MAGMAS or MAGMATA. |
+| magma | molten or partially molten rock material. |

-| magmatic | of or like MAGMA, molten or partially molten rock material. |
+| magmatic | of or like magma, molten or partially molten rock material. |

-| mamelon | a rounded hill or protuberance.
-[Fr. mamelon, nipple]. |
+| mamelon | (Fr.) a rounded hill or protuberance. |

-| marish | low, wet ground; a marsh; a fen. |
+| marish | (Obs.) a marsh. |

 | marsh | a tract of low, wet land. |